tbedford/Website-Test/source/articles/transfer-time.md

 # How long to transfer a 1TB file?

+Summary: How long does it take to transfer a 1TB file?
+Python can help.

 Well, let me ask you a question, how long would it take to transfer a 1TB file electronically?

 This isn't a trick question, but it does highlight something that people (meaning me) have problems with, visualizing very big numbers.

 My own guess of a few hours turned out to be way out as the following Python code shows: